-2. Global common good and collective goods
+2 Global common good and collective goods

-The concept of a common good is indispensable to human well-being.
-Here, common good should be interpreted as a counter-concept to the welfare of the individual or of groups of individuals.
+The concept of a "common good" is indispensable to human well-being.
+Here, "common good" should be interpreted as a counter-concept to the welfare of the individual or of groups of individuals.
 In this respect, the concept of a common good is by no means outdated, but of high topical relevance for societies.
-In the eyes of Herfried Münkler and Harald Bluhm, the concept of a common good assumes a normative dimension which includes concrete expectations of social cooperation and solidarity-related demands.10 However, the term also offers a tangible analytical benefit in the sense of an empirical theory, this as regards decision-making and participatory processes.
-In the words of Robert Dahl, this is the succinct question of "Who governs?"
-The subject of a common good permits access to fundamental issues surrounding political processes and decisions.11
+In the eyes of Herfried Münkler and Harald Bluhm (2001), the concept of a common good assumes a normative dimension which includes concrete expectations of social cooperation and solidarity-related demands.
+However, the term also offers a tangible analytical benefit in the sense of an empirical theory, this as regards decision-making and participatory processes.
+In the words of Robert Dahl (1961), this is the succinct question of "Who governs?", i.e. the subject of a common good permits access to fundamental issues surrounding political processes and decisions.

-It is difficult to provide a precise definition of the term common good.
-Pluralism debates conducted from the perspective of political science have demonstrated that common good cannot be defined a priori in open societies.12 The social negotiation process produces the decisive distinction between such societies and totalitarian systems.
+It is difficult to provide a precise definition of the term "common good".
+Pluralism debates conducted from the perspective of political science have demonstrated that "common good" cannot be defined a priori in open societies (Fraenkel, 1964; Nuscheler & Steffani, 1972).
+The social negotiation process produces the decisive distinction between such societies and totalitarian systems.

 Although the idea of a global common good seems natural in the light of the dissolution of political, economic and social boundaries, the achievement of this at global level is extremely difficult for several reasons.
-In the first instance, compelling participants to commit to the goal of creating a common good at a global level is hardly a matter of course, at least if an obligation as regards the required behavioural changes is involved.
+In the first instance, compelling participants to commit to the goal of creating a common good at global level is hardly a matter of course, at least if a certain obligation as regards the required behavioural changes is involved.

 Moreover, the question of how such goals can be achieved must be posed.
-In addition, further restrictive factors must also be taken into consideration, such as the non-existence of effective structures for global governance, inadequate jurisdiction at global level, a lack of accountability and the limited legitimacy of international structures, resulting, for instance, from club approaches.^{13,14}
+In addition, further restrictive factors must also be taken into consideration, such as the non-existence of effective structures for global governance, inadequate jurisdiction at global level, a lack of accountability and the limited legitimacy of international structures, resulting, for instance, from club approaches (Kaulm, 2016; Zürn, 2015, pp. 319-333).1

-Two different types of goods must be differentiated as far as the creation of a common good is concerned: private or individual goods on the one hand, and public or collective goods on the other.15
+Two different types of goods must be differentiated as far as the creation of a "common good" is concerned: private or individual goods on the one hand, and public or collective goods on the other (Kaul, 2016; Kaul et al., 1999).